-Some thoughts about New York City, a half life later.
+Some thoughts and photos about New York City, a half life later.

 Now at the cusp of middle age and with an amazing wife and two small daughters in tow I am visiting again.
 This is the third time I have been back but it is the first time I visited the old haunts and actually reflected on my brief time there.
 The run-down ground floor apartment where we bathed using a hose attachment to the kitchen sink is now a fancy footwear shop for the hip and posh.
 I’m finally turning grey.
 Instead of nightclubs or art shows I spent most of my visit hoping from playground to playground chasing my two year old down slides.
 Today though the city feels very different.
 There is still an energy but I don’t feel it as strongly.
 Where once it roared, today it murmurs.
 I am sure that might be more about the seasons of life than about the city.
 But I can’t help notice that the city is very different too.